 Due to the dynamic change in funding for Firefighter training all courses may be eligible for funding from either contracts or grants.
 In the absence of either contracts or grants all courses in this catalog can still be provided, but a fee will be required.
 Contact your Regional Training Coordinator or MU FRTI for more information regarding course fees.

-The Mobile Aircraft Rescue Fire Fighter Trainer provides an opportunity for Airport Rescue Fire Fighters (ARFF) to "Train as They'll Fight."
+The Mobile Aircraft Rescue Fire Fighter Trainer (MAFT) provides an opportunity for Airport Rescue Fire Fighters (ARFF) to "Train as They'll Fight."
 Funded by the Federal Aviation Administration (FAA) and the Missouri Department of Transportation (MoDOT), the operation of the mobile training unit is coordinated by the University of Missouri Fire and Rescue Training Institute.
 Training with the Mobile Aircraft Rescue Fire Fighter Trainer allows ARFF personnel to train with their equipment and standard operating procedures.
 By training at home, ARFF personnel can train with mutual aid fire departments and learn together the procedures and techniques needed to save lives when an aircraft accident/incident occurs.

 These courses have been developed to meet the needs of the private sector.
 They incorporate industry emergency response plans and operational procedures that are common in many businesses and industries but may be developeed and individualized for clients.
 Courses are conducted on-site at industrial facilities and/or host fire training facilities depending on the specific activities and skills.

 This section includes courses targeted for chief officers.
 Some courses were designed to be continuing education for executive fire officer graduates, while other courses help chief officers manage in their organization to meet the dynamic changes facing the fire service.